WP-for-Church/Sermon-Manager/readme.txt

 ### 2.12.0 ###
 * New: Add all new views, much more improved
 * New: Add more options to sorting shortcode
+* New: Add ability to export/import Sermon Manager data
 * Fix: Add more error checking to importing
 * Fix: Audio player defaults to "Browser HTML5" when "Disable Sermon Styles" option is checked
 * Fix: Plyr sometimes not loading